path-tracing/p4/README.md

 ## Standardization

 The Path Tracing solution is currently being standardized in the SPRING WG at IETF.
-Please refer to the [Path Tracing IETF draft] (https://datatracker.ietf.org/doc/draft-filsfils-spring-path-tracing/) for more details.
+Please refer to the [Path Tracing IETF draft](https://datatracker.ietf.org/doc/draft-filsfils-spring-path-tracing/) for more details.

 ## Tutorials

-Tutorials, Demos, and more details on Path Tracing can be found on the [segment routing website] (https://www.segment-routing.net/path-tracing).
+Tutorials, Demos, and more details on Path Tracing can be found on the [segment routing website](https://www.segment-routing.net/path-tracing).

 ## P4 Implementation